kirkedev/euler/README.md

 pytest
 ```

-To deactivate, just run `deactivate` in the terminal.
-You should activate the environment when working on the project
+To deactivate the environment, just run `deactivate` in the terminal.
+You should activate the environment when working
-and deactivate when finished.
+on the project and deactivate when finished.

 Activate git hooks